cunnie/writings/i_am_become_forever.md

 don't have a phone, and I couldn't write because you don't have an address, so I figured I'd just come."

-"Well, I'm glad you decided to come — always good to see a frien'."

-"It's smart of you to visit in the Summer.
-Don't get me wrong — I like the Winters, but they're not gentle here.
+"Well, I'm glad you decided to come — always good to see a frien'.
+It's smart of you to visit in the summer.
+Don't get me wrong — I like the winters, but they're not gentle here.
 No, not at all.
 I gotta check my traps.
 Why dontcha come along?
 See the forest."

 They walked through the Alaska wilderness.
 Some traps had animals in them, which Hunter promptly dispatched.